algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 ## 4. Reliability

-The virtual processor relies on the internal memory of the clients device.
+The virtual processor relies on the internal memory of the client's device.
 The final product will strategically utilize the device's internal memory, specifically the Random Access Memory (RAM), optimizing task execution for heightened efficiency and responsiveness.
 This deliberate integration signifies a substantial advancement in enhancing computational capabilities on the client's device.

 ## 5. Product requirements
-The first main requirement being to define the syntax used to translate an ".ASM" file, meaning that the team has to define the main commands from assembly language to the teams syntax.
-This syntax defined by the team will be documented and added to the team projects Github for it to be available for consultation by the client.
+The first main requirement being to define the syntax used to translate an ".asm" file, meaning that the team has to define the main commands from assembly language to the team's syntax.
+This syntax defined by the team will be documented and added to this team's Github repository for it to be available for consultation by the client.
 The following link will direct you to the document with all the syntax that has been chosen by the team : //LINK